rithmschool/users-companies-jobs-node-pg/readme.md

   - `PATCH /companies/:id` - this should update an existing company and return the updated company
   - `DELETE /companies/:id` - this should remove an existing company and return the deleted company

-- When the API returns the companies, it should include all of the ids the company is associated with under an `employees` key.
+- When the API returns the companies, it should include all of the ids of users who work there.

 - Here is what a company object looks like: